decentstack/decentstack/docs/README.md

 two patterns and make a logical clean cut between infrastructure and application.

-So if you're already familiar the technology then please take a look at [the middleware interface](/middleware_interface.md) and [let us hear your thoughts!](https://github.com/decentpass/decentpass/issues/middleware_interface_design)
+If you're already familiar [kappa-architecture](https://github.com/kappa-db/) then please take a look at [the middleware interface](/middleware_interface.md) and [let us hear your thoughts!](https://github.com/decentpass/decentpass/issues/middleware_interface_design)